 SAN DIEGO, Cal. – Today, asylum seekers with disabilities who are forced to wait for immigration proceedings in Mexico filed a lawsuit against the Trump administration for its “Migrant Protection Protocols (MPP) policy.
-It is the first class-action suit challenging MPP’s discriminatory practices on the basis of disability.
-If it succeeds, not only would it hold the Department of Homeland Security (DHS) accountable for breaking its own rules, hundreds of class members with disabilities would likely be allowed to wait in safer conditions stateside with their sponsors.
+It is the first class-action suit challenging MPP’s discriminatory practices on the grounds that they discriminate on the basis of disability.
+If it succeeds, not only would it hold the Department of Homeland Security (DHS) accountable, hundreds of class members with disabilities would likely be allowed to wait in safer conditions stateside with their sponsors.

-Under the U.S. Customs and Border Protection’s (CBP) own stated procedures, asylum seekers with “known physical or mental health issues” cannot be sent to Mexico.
-The lawsuit argues that the Trump administration is violating the Administrative Procedures Act by failing to abide by its own stated policy, trapping hundreds of asylum seekers with disabilities and their families in Mexico at enormous risk to their health and safety.
-These violations also infringe on federal disability protections, including Section 504 of the Rehabilitation Act of 1973.
+Under the U.S. Customs and Border Protection’s (CBP) own stated procedures at the time of filing, asylum seekers with “known physical or mental health issues” cannot be sent to Mexico.
+(This policy has since been updated.)
+The lawsuit argues that the Trump administration’s practices infringe on federal disability protections, including Section 504 of the Rehabilitation Act of 1973.
+They may also violate the Administrative Procedures Act, trapping hundreds of asylum seekers with disabilities and their families in Mexico at enormous risk to their health and safety.

 “The ‘Remain in Mexico’ policy is inherently unfit and violent for any asylum seeker, but it is particularly dangerous, and unlawful, for those living with disabilities,” said Erin Thorn Vela, senior attorney with the Texas Civil Rights Project.
 “Our lawsuit is demanding that the Trump administration comply with its own stated policy.
 But let’s be clear, this policy has created a humanitarian catastrophe for tens of thousands of people who have the legal right to seek asylum but have been effectively barred from that right by the actions of this administration.”